AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/campaigns/add-to-marketing-campaign.md

 >[!NOTE]
 >
 >In order to add a person to a Marketo Campaign from Sales Connect, Sales Connect must have the person's Marketo lead ID.
-[Learn how to capture Marketo IDs here](/help/marketo/product-docs/marketo-sales-connect/people/managing-contacts/connect-your-marketo-leads-with-sales-connect-leads.md).

 1. Click the **People** Tab.